byronwhitlock-google/go-gcsproxy/README.md

 ```
 For detailed testing instructions and information on setting up a test
 environment, please refer to the [testing documentation](./test/README.md).

+### Encryption Key per GCS Path
+By default, every request to GCS will be encryted including requests to public datasets.

+This optional feature allows for more granular control over encryption keys by enabling
+the specification of different KMS keys for different GCS paths (buckets or
+sub-paths within buckets).

+The `GCP_KMS_BUCKET_KEY_MAPPING` parameter (or `-gcp_kms_bucket_key_mappings` command-line flag) accepts a key-value encoded string to map GCS paths to KMS keys.

+**Example:**

+GCP_KMS_BUCKET_KEY_MAPPING="bucket1:projects/project1/locations/global/keyRings/keyring1/cryptoKeys/key1,bucket2/path/to/data:projects/project2/locations/global/keyRings/keyring2/cryptoKeys/key2"

+This example maps `bucket1` to `key1` and `bucket2/path/to/data` to `key2`.

 ## Roadmap